jjvanzon/Circular-Language-Spec/constructs-drafts/access-control-loose-ideas.md

 Private and public do have more of a function as complexity-hiding.
 But that is just another point to access control.
 Access control is not only there to make certain people not able to do certain things.
 It is also there for complexity-hiding, to make it easier on people, making sure they don’t see irrelevant details that obscure the picture.

-However, this complexity hiding is very welcome in the diagrams, because it hides the complexity of a procedure, so you only see a name of a command and some parameters.
+However, this complexity hiding is very welcome in the diagrams, because it hides the complexity of a command, so you only see a name of a command and some parameters.
 However, before access control is implemented, you might just see the private contents of a command wherever you can call it.
 Tough.

 JJ